awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-choosing-a-database.md

 **MySQL**

-MySQL 5\.6, MySQL 5\.7, and MySQL 8\.0 are available in Lightsail\.
+MySQL 5\.6, 5\.7, and 8\.0 are available in Lightsail\.
 MySQL is the most widely adopted open source relational database\.
 It serves as the primary relational data store for many popular websites, applications, and commercial products\.
 MySQL is a reliable, stable, and secure SQL\-based database management system, with more than 20 years of community\-backed development and support\.
 The MySQL database is suitable for a wide variety of use cases, including mission\-critical apps and dynamic websites\.
 It also functions as an embedded database for software, hardware, and appliances\.

 For more information, see the following MySQL documentation:
 + [MySQL 5\.6 documentation](https://dev.mysql.com/doc/refman/5.6/en/)